Dockerized GeoServer micro-services

 is container used to host sample data, it is not required but useful during development.

-Verify the services are running with dcd ps
+Verify the services are running with docker compose ps

 as appropriate.